fgoujeon/maki/doc/concepts/region.md

 ## How to Use Orthogonal Regions With Maki

-Within Maki, orthogonal regions are just called "regions", for short.
 A state machine is made of one or more regions.
 To add a region to a state machine, you just have to add a transition table to the list given to `maki::machine_conf::transition_tables()`.